 Each of the Corporation's non-executive directors is entitled to annual base fees paid in quarterly installments, with the Chair of the Board, Chairs of Board Committees and Members of Board Committees receiving additional fees commensurate with each role.
-These fees were increased during the current quarter as a result of a review by the Compensation Committee, and subsequently approved by the Board of Directors, based on fee comparisons and an increase in workload.
+These fees were increased during Q1 2018 as a result of a review by the Compensation Committee, and subsequently approved by the Board of Directors, based on fee comparisons with the Corporation's peer group and an increase in workload.